TheManRafael/WinTerm/README.md

 "wget" Download files in current dir from the internet \
 "rm" delete file or directories

-## Build for Source
+## Build
 Download the repository or clone it.
+Run build.bat and the exe file will be in the dist folder \
+Or build direct form source

 ```bash
 git clone https://github.com/TheManRafael/WinTerm.git